My role is to create a physical, social and intellectual space that allows people to do their best work, while learning more about their ‘best self.’

 In 2003 I founded Architects Of Group Genius in Milan as the vehicle through which I deliver this work.
 My team is made up of 10 full-time staff, plus a network of 15 professionals across Europe and the U.S. Over the past 13 years, we have worked for the CEOs, Board Members and Executives of some of the most admired organizations in the world, including Acumen, Art Basel, Audi, The Bridgespan Group, Ferrero, Fiat-Chrysler, General Electric, Harvard Business School, Harvard Innovation Lab, Independent Sector, London Business School, Massachusetts General Hospital, Media Development Investment Fund, OECD, Shepley Bulfinch, Telia Sonera, UniCredit, Unilever, Volkswagen Group, and the World Economic Forum.

 From 2014 to 2017, I have taught in the Executive Education Department of the Harvard University Graduate School of Design (GSD), as the Academic Lead of the Leadership and Design Thinking Program and the IndyProject Program (the latter is part of the GSD’s Advanced Management Development Program).
-Since 2015, I have served as Adjunct Faculty Member and Academic Lead for Leadership, Learning and Innovation in the Executive DBA Program of the École des Ponts Business School in Paris.
+Since 2015, I have served as Adjunct Professor of Leadership and Innovation in the Executive DBA Program of the École des Ponts Business School in Paris.

 In 2016 I participated as a Forum Fellow at the Davos Annual Meeting of the World Economic Forum.